 Electrical bonding

-The resistance to electrical ground shall not exceed the specified value.
+The resistance between the case of the electro-explosive device and the electrical ground shall not exceed the value specified in ECSS-E-ST-20-07 clause 4.2.11.

-See requirements on “Electrical bonding” in ECSS-E-20-07.

-The metallic parts of the explosive components shall be bonded by direct contact.
+The metallic parts of the explosive devices shall be bonded by direct contact.

-The shielding of the firing circuits shall be bonded at least at both ends.
+The shielding of the electrical pigtailed explosive devices shall be bonded at both ends of connector and its explosive device.

 Isolation

-Every electrical firing circuit and monitoring circuit shall be electrically independent.
+Every electrical firing circuit and monitoring circuit shall be electrically independent from each other.

-The explosive system shall isolate the function to prevent power drain or parasitic paths before and after firing.
+The explosive subsystem shall isolate the explosive device to prevent power drain or parasitic paths before and after firing.

-Provision shall be made to isolate power lines and return lines of the explosive system from electrical ground.
+Provision shall be made to isolate power lines of the explosive subsystem from electrical ground.

-This is to prevent continued drain on the power system after firing when e.g. short circuit to ground can occur.
+This is to prevent continued drain on the power subsystem after firing when e.g. short circuit to ground can occur.
+A current can be drained by the structure instead of the electrical harness.

 Provisions for redundancy shall not prevent fulfilment of the requirement 4.8.2.8a.